Bathroom Accessibility: Home Modifications for Aging in Place

 There are plenty of options to think about when it comes to bathroom accessibility modifications.
 Some choices are more involved, while others do not even require a contractor.

 A more difficult but rewarding enhancement to make a bathroom more accessible is to replace an existing bathtub with a walk-in tub.
 Walk-in tubs are designed with a leak-proof door and a low threshold.
 This makes it easier to enter and exit safely.
 They can also be helpful if you live in a multi-generational household.
 Conversely, a simple consideration can include installing a grab bar in the bath, shower, and near the toilet for safer mobility.
+Explore the best walk-in tub brands to compare costs and top features.

 For those who prefer a shower over a bathtub, a walk-in shower is another bathroom accessibility feature to consider.
 These showers have no ledges taller than 3 inches, allowing elderly homeowners to easily enter the shower area without the worry of tripping or falling.
 In addition, most walk-in showers are equipped with non-slip flooring and even shower seating for a safe and comfortable shower experience.